venkatraj/js-notes/Part 1/07. Object properties and configuration/7.1 Property flags and descriptors/Property flags and descriptors.md

 # Property flags and descriptors
 So far we knew that an object property is a `key-value` pair.
 But the fact is that a property has four attributes namely `configurable, enumerable, value and writable`.

-It is like a property key itself is an object and has four properties
+It is like a property key itself is an object and has four properties (flags)
 ```js

   let user = {